ROCm/RIXL/README.md

 ```
 ## nixlbench

-At the moment, only the UCX backend is support with ROCm.
-In equivalent of the NVSHMEM backend using rocSHMEM will be developed in the future.
+Only the UCX backend is support with ROCm in nixlbench as of today.
+The equivalent of the NVSHMEM backend using rocSHMEM will be developed in the future.
 In addition, support for `HIP_MEM_HANDLE_TYPE_FABRIC` is also not available with the current commit.

 ### Build & install
 ```